What makes alcohol so addictive?

 That is truly the core of why alcohol is so addictive.
 It hits, at the chemical level, multiple areas in the brain.
 And it hits at a psychological level, leaving the person unable to function without it.
 As we’ve discussed, the higher tolerance makes the “high” that is achieved from this endorphin release and from the different psychological triggers exceedingly difficult to achieve and, unfortunately, addiction follows.

-If you or a loved one are addicted to alcohol, take a look at your treatment options at TRV.
+If you or a loved one are addicted to alcohol, take a look at your treatment options at The Recovery Village.